WARNING: Top 5 Most Expensive Purchases Retirees Often Regret

 First, if you’ve already met with your Financial Planner and your cash flow supports a large purchase, then that is great, and hats off to you!

 The intention of this blog post was to bring awareness to those who hadn’t started planning yet and are considering making a major purchase.
-This article aims to bring awareness to the impact a large purchase can have on retirement and significantly jeopardize one’s retirement outcome.
+A large purchase can have a big impact on how much retirement money you’ll have to last you throughout your life.

 TOP 5 BIG-TICKET ITEMS RETIREES OFTEN REGRET